beam-campus/farm-sim/system/apps/agrex_edge/lib/born_2_died/readme.md

 # Agrex.Born2Died Subsystem

-The Agrex.Born2Died subsystem is responsible for controlling and simulating the life of farm animal.
+The Agrex.Born2Died subsystem is responsible for controlling and simulating the Born2Died of farm animal.

 ## Outline